tylerwray/elixir-plaid/README.md

 🗺 - On the Roadmap

+> TODO: Waiting on Plaid to give me access to the payment_initiation product so I can test this endpoint in the sandbox.

 | API                                                                                                         | Status |
 | ----------------------------------------------------------------------------------------------------------- | ------ |
 | [Transactions](https://plaid.com/docs/api/products/#transactions)                                           | ✅     |